ipnz/Docs/Policies/BetterHealthcare.md

 [Flinders Medical Centre](https://www.mja.com.au/journal/2008/188/6/redesigning-care-flinders-medical-centre-clinical-process-redesign-using-lean)(FMC) in **Australia** has successfully applied [lean thinking](http://www.touchpointchange.co.uk/Lean%20Thinking%20Introduction%20TPC.pdf) to improve the flow of patients and reduce waiting times for treatment.
 The application of lean thinking at FMC involved the following steps:

 - Being clear about what it is that you "make" at the step or stages in which you are involved.
-- Identifying who your customers are Ã¢ÂÂ who uses what you make, and what they value.
+- Identifying who your customers are who uses what you make, and what they value.
 - Identifying activity families or patient-care families and their value streams.
 - Improving flow.
 - Identifying and reducing waste.